 Familiar features, now with Armor right out of the box

-On top of that, you can plug an external drive to the router and turn it into a mini NAS server, using ReadySHARE-based applications, which are part of Netgear’s NAS ecosystem.
-By the way, you can only use the USB port to host a storage device, and nothing else.
-There’s no support for printer or USB cellular dongle.
+On top of that, you can plug an external drive into the router and turn it into a mini NAS server, using ReadySHARE-based applications, which are part of Netgear’s NAS ecosystem.
+By the way, you can only use the USB port to host a storage device and nothing else.
+There’s no support for a printer or USB cellular dongle.

 By the way, the RAX50 is the first Wi-Fi 6 router that comes with the Netgear Armor online protection suite.
 The suite comes with a short trial period and will cost some $70/year.
 You do need to use the mobile app to activate and manage this feature, however.

 Limited Wi-Fi settings

 Like the case of all previous Netgear Wi-Fi 6 routers, the RAX50 doesn’t offer much in terms of Wi-Fi settings.

 Specifically, you can only make each of its bands work at an “up to” certain speed rate — up to 4800Mbps and 600Mbps on the 5GHz and 2.4GHz, respectively.
 I don’t see why anyone wouldn’t want to use the highest number in this case, making the setting borderline useless.